 Scholarship Availability

 A number of scholarships are available to students.
 The scholarships range from one-time awards of set amounts to full tuition.
-Dates for awards vary therefore see the Nursing Bulletin Boards, the GSU CHHS webpages, and the Nursing Blog for application information.
+Date Please contact Financial Aid for further assistance at finaid@govst.edu 708-534-4480.

 Tuition Waivers